google/polymer-dart-log-controller/README.md

 There are two configurable attributes:

 - logLevel: The minimum level that all log calls must meet in order to actually be logged.
-- printToConsole: Defaults to true, whether the element should log messages to the console.
+- printToConsole: Defaults to false, whether the element should log messages to the console.